vallabkaranam/bank4buck/README.md

+# Bank4Buck

+## About
+React SPA built with Typescript for querying and managing financial institutions using data from the FDIC API.
+Users can search for institutions, like them, and leave important notes about them.
+User preferences will be stored across reloads to ensure optimal UX.
+The app is equipped with infinite scrolling among many UI features, and is tested using React Testing Library and Jest.

+## Deployed
+View the application at: https://bank4buck.herokuapp.com/

+## Tech Stack
+ReactJS, React Hooks, Typescript, CSS, React Router, LocalStorage, React Testing Library, Jest, FDIC API

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts